+Justine is a top producing real estate broker, working with Buyers and Sellers in the City of Toronto.
 From 2003 to 2015, she was part of the leadership team at Chestnut Park, serving as Chief Operating Officer and Broker of Record for the last three.
-During this time, she built her reputation as a highly effective negotiator and problem-solver and helped build the firm in every market where it operates, with over $2 billion a year total dollar volume of real estate sold.
-Justine led many of the firm’s growth initiatives — from re-organizing the firm’s operating infrastructure to accommodate its strategic growth objectives and launching its offices in Collingwood ; to partnering with Christie’s International Real Estate in order to create a global marketing platform for the brand and its 300 agents.
+During this time, she built her reputation as a highly effective negotiator and problem-solver, and helped build the firm in every market where it operates with over $ 2 billion a year total dollar volume of real estate sold.
+Justine led many of the firm’s strategic growth initiatives and served on the Global Advisory Board for Christie’s International Real Estate (Chestnut Park’s global marketing partner) representing the interests of the network’s Canadian Affiliates.
+Author of the Deluce Report, she is regularly called upon by journalists and media outlets to provide insight and commentary on a variety of issues related to the industry and luxury real estate market.

 She is not only ardent about bringing together buyers and sellers, she’s passionate about her city and the people in it.
-She’s volunteered her time and raised money for many organizations and causes, including Covenant House, the Power Plant Contemporary Art Gallery, the Royal Ontario Museum, French for the Future (she’s bilingual) and the Fraser Institute.
+She’s volunteered her time and raised money for many organizations and causes, including Covenant House, the Power Plant Contemporary Art Gallery, the Royal Ontario Museum and French for the Future (she’s bilingual).

 Justine went to Havergal College in Toronto and the University of Western Ontario in London (BA, French), then earned her MBA at the University of Edinburgh.